CreatorB/vim-fast-setup/README.md

 cd ~ ; git clone git@github.com:CreatorB/vim-fast-setup.git ; cd vim-fast-setup ; chmod +x setup.sh ; ./setup.sh
 ```

-Also you will need to add the following lines to your .gitignore file when using this VIM configs in your project:
+Also you will need to add the following lines to your .gitignore file when using this VIM in your project:

 ```
 CoffeeScript